 Your home school will only be as good as your ability to discipline yourself is.
 Make a firm resolve to sacrifice your time and discipline yourself to give your kids the best education spiritually and academically.
 Set up a schedule/routine for your days so you will be in control, rather than the circumstances or mood of the day determining what is or isn’t done.

 At the same time, realize that every day will be different.
-What works today may not work tomorrow, so be flexible.
+What works today may not work tomorrow, so it’s important to be flexible.

 3. Teach as many subjects jointly as you can.